ghacks Technology News

 One Hotkey Software to rule them all

 Hotkeys can really speed up the daily working routine in Windows.
-Instead of using the start menu, shortcuts on the desktop or the Windows Explorer you simply press a few buttons which start the software automatically.
+Instead of using the start menu, shortcuts on the desktop or the Windows Explorer you simply press a few buttons which start software programs automatically or run other tasks for you which may be a lot harder to reach otherwise.

-I recently discovered Qliner Hotkeys which is in my opinion close to perfect.
+I recently discovered Qliner Hotkeys, a program to manage keyboard shortcuts, which is in my opinion close to being the perfect application for that task.
 The real advantage of Qliner Hotkeys is that it displays a graphical keyboard of all hotkeys currently in place.
-Users can drag and drop softwares around and browse their system for applications to add to spare keys.
+You can drag and drop files and programs around and browse their system for applications to add to spare keys.

-All hotkeys use the Windows key plus another key on the keyboard which means that you always press two keys to start the applications.
+All hotkeys use the Windows key plus another key on the keyboard which means that you always press two keys to start one of the selected applications.
 Qliner Hotkeys has about 20 hotkeys already in place after installation.
 Most start default Windows applications like Notepad, Wordpad or the Internet Explorer.

 It is even possible to add URLS as hotkeys.
 This means that you can add your favorite websites as hotkeys to access them even faster than before.